Journal

 It’s impossible to be vibrant, passionate, calm and kind when you lead a 1-dimensional life that is all about doing.
 That’s all about productivity and efficiency.

-You get more sensitive not just to pain, but to minor inconveniences too.
+You get more sensitive, not just to pain, but to minor inconveniences too.

-You easily miss the beauty around you and lose your ability to enjoy ordinary life and rich daily moments.
+You will lose your ability to enjoy ordinary life and magical, daily moments.

-You are longing for deep connection, human touch, stillness and simplicity, but your mind is too distracted and your soul is too hurried that it’s impossible to slow down.
 You are stuck in the chase, in the grip of speed, in the energy of doing, but nevertheless you never feel that you are doing enough.

-That there has to be something else.
+There has to be something else.

 You’re right.